 The same is true with pride, with envy, and lust, gluttony, laziness.
 If we act on these defects, what will the outcome be?
 Will the outcome be spiritual growth?
 Will it be self-knowledge and wisdom, universal compassion?
 Will the outcome be that true happiness of the soul?
 Or will those only bring us temporary pleasures, that when we reach the end of life, will be lost?

 For that type of meditation, we need sincerity.
 We need to be very sincere with ourselves and not allow our self-deception to fool us into wasting much time and energy chasing after fantasies, delusions that won't get us anywhere.
 And all of this work takes tremendous willpower.
 For that willpower, we need to conserve our energy, to be living ethically, to be honest with ourselves, to be honest with others, to be living in an upright way, to be acting according to what we know in our conscience to be right.
 Through those ethics we can conserve enough energy to have the willpower to observe ourselves day after day, to meditate and to truly seek the awakening of our consciousness.

 And finally, it's very important that we use prayer, because this self-transformation is a tremendous feat.
 It is very difficult.
 It is symbolized by the heroes of the Greek myths and the heroes of the scriptures, because it requires a tremendous amount of willpower, a heroism that we must find in our own soul and develop.
 But always these heroes have the help and the guidance of the gods and of divinity.
-And that is why through prayer, we can gain that inner help, that inner guidance to show us, what is the truth?
-What is the reality of our situation?
+And that is why through prayer, we can gain that inner help, that inner guidance to show us:

 Do you have any questions?